generate a private key foo.key of 2048-bit

 # extract public key (the private key file contains both the private key and the public key).

-# create csr; public key will be included in.
+# create a certificate signing request (CSR); public key will be included.

 # verify csr